 GUATEMALAN – SANTA ROSA

-SHIPPING INCLUDED ON ALL COFFEE ORDERS
+FREE POSTAGE ON ALL ORDERS

 All those that have followed our journey from the very start will know, one of the very first coffees we roasted was from Guatemala.
 After being off our list of offerings for some time, it is now back in stock.

 If you have never tried coffee from Guatemala, I would definitely recommend giving it ago.
 I've been drinking it at the roastery and it's bang on.